Baker University: A Mainstay in Methodist Tradition

 University Ministry & Osborne Chapel

-The Rev. Ira DeSpain, a Baker graduate, has served as University Minister since 1992.
-The University Ministry office is located on the Baldwin City campus, where Rev. DeSpain serves all campuses through counsel, information and inspiration.
+The Rev. Kevin Hopkins serves as University minister.
+The University Ministry office is located on the Baldwin City campus, where Rev. Hopkins serves all campuses through counsel, information and inspiration.
 Baker’s worship facility, Osborne Chapel, is open to the Baker community for worship, meditation, contemplation and ceremonies.

 Since its founding, the University has held close ties with the Church, which became the Methodist Church beginning in 1939 and then the United Methodist Church in 1968 and has retained its affiliation.
 It is one of 196 colleges and universities in the United States with connections to the United Methodist Church.